11 Ways to Build Self-Care Practices Into Your Daily Life

 - Depression

-The truth is, real-life connections matter more than virtual ones.
-Research shows that people with strong in-person relationships are more self-assured, empathetic, and content.
-Prioritizing face-to-face interactions can boost your mood and overall well-being.
+The truth is, real-life connections matter so much more than virtual ones.
+Research shows that people with strong, in-person relationships are happier, more empathetic, and feel more self-assured.

-- Limit scrolling before bed
+- Limiting scrolling right before bed

-Staying connected is great—but finding balance is even better.
+Staying connected is great, but finding balance?

 4. Embrace Outdoor Activities

-Being outdoors helps you feel:
+Being outside can help you feel:

 - More motivated